 Laser Lens Replacement

-Laser Lens Replacement is also known by other terms such as Natural Lens Replacement and Refractive Lens Exchange (RLE).
-In an attempt to "demedicalise" the procedure, brand names such as Clarivu™ or NuVu have been used.
-The process of Laser Lens Replacement involves removal of the natural lens inside the eye with a high performance lens implant which corrects vision.Trifocal lenses and "Extended Depth of Focus" (EDOF) lenses provide the majority with independence from glasses altogether.
+Laser Lens Replacement is also known by other terms such as Natural Lens Replacement and Laser Lens Replacement (LLR).
+In an attempt to “demedicalise” the procedure, brand names such as Clarivu™ or NuVu have been used.
+The process of Laser Lens Replacement involves removal of the natural lens inside the eye with a high performance lens implant which corrects vision.Trifocal lenses and “Extended Depth of Focus” (EDOF) lenses provide the majority with independence from glasses altogether.
 New developments such as the Victus femtosecond introduced to the UK by Centre for Sight in 2012 improves procedure safety and outcome by adding a whole new level of precision.
-With almost 3000 laser lens replacement procedures, Centre for Sight is amongst the most experienced centres providing Laser Lens Replacement or Refractive Lens Exchange
+With almost 3000 laser lens replacement procedures, Centre for Sight is amongst the most experienced centres providing Laser Lens Replacement or Laser Lens Replacement

 Laser Lens Replacement / Exchange